soxueren/atsd/api/sql/examples/interpolate-extend.md

 ## Query with `EXTEND`

-Query with `EXTEND` adds missing periods at the beginning of the interval by applying `NEXT` interpolation function.
+Query with `EXTEND` adds missing periods at the beginning of the interval by applying the `NEXT` interpolation function.

 ```sql
 SELECT datetime, avg(value)